-When SMRJ was started, the editors used email and Word docs to track peer review, and they published all articles in PDF format.
-However, with the journal continuing to expand, the editors realized they were in need of an easier way to track submissions and a new publishing system to improve the journal’s online reading experience and chances of being added to relevant indexes.
+When SMRJ started, the editors used email and Word docs to track submissions, and they published all articles in PDF format.
+However, as the journal grew, the editors realized they needed an easier way to track peer review, and that they would have to start producing machine-readable article files to be eligible for inclusion in major indexes.
+They also wanted to improve SMRJ’s online reading experience and search engine performance.
 As a result, Chief Editor William Corser and Assistant Editor Sam Wisniewski began searching for publishing tools and services, focused on three key areas: streamlining peer review, modernizing the journal’s website, and producing XML for all articles.

-After considering different options, Corser and Wisniewski chose to use Scholastica’s peer review and open access publishing software, as well as Scholastica’s typesetting service to produce PDF, HTML, and XML article files.
-Since making the switch, they’ve found that peer review is smoother for editors and authors and they’re making strides towards reaching their article discovery and indexing goals.
+After considering different options, Corser and Wisniewski chose to use Scholastica’s Peer Review System and Open Access Publishing Platform, as well as Scholastica’s digital-first Production Service to produce PDF, HTML, and full-text XML article files with rich metadata.
+Since transitioning to Scholastica, SMRJ has found that peer review is smoother for editors, authors, and reviewers, and they have a better online reading experience and indexing.

-Over the years, the SMRJ team has been developing the journal to better serve the needs of authors and readers at MSUCOM and beyond.
-The journal has proven to be a prime example of how university departments can publish journals to add value to their communities.
+Over the years, SMRJ’s team has been developing the journal to better serve the needs of authors and readers at MSUCOM and beyond.
+The publication has proven to be a prime example of how university departments can launch journals to add value to their research communities.

 “I think the dean kind of points to us as a good example of what departments can do.
 We’re meeting a need by providing a place for students, residents, and faculty to publish their work.
 There is certainly a lot more work done than actually gets out there,” said Corser.

-Today, Corser says the journal is seeing the fruits of its efforts to reach more authors and publish articles on diverse topics.
-“We’re starting to see greater variety in articles published.
-I would say about 20% of our papers are case reports and then I think we have about 50% research papers and 30% quality improvement papers.
-Most of our articles are coming from within the MSUCOM community, but some are from outside folks who found us online or heard about us via word of mouth which is positive.”
+The SMRJ team has consistently seen the fruits of its efforts to reach more authors and publish articles on diverse topics.
+As of February 2019, Corser said, “we’re starting to see greater variety in articles published.
+I would say about 20% of our papers are case reports, and then I think we have about 50% research papers and 30% quality improvement papers.
+Most of our articles are coming from within the MSUCOM community, but some are from outside folks who found us online or heard about us via word of mouth, which is positive.”

-With this exciting journal growth, the editorial team began to recognize new internal and external needs both in terms of managing peer review and online publishing.
+With their exciting journal growth, SMRJ’s editors began to recognize new internal and external needs both in terms of managing peer review and online publishing.
 “It’s just the two of us handling the submissions coming in and getting them back and forth to peer reviewers.
-Just relying on email and Word docs was getting pretty difficult,” explained Wisniewski.
+Relying on email and Word docs was getting pretty difficult,” explained Wisniewski.
 “So we started talking about ways to streamline that process.
-At the same time, we were getting our application ready to submit to PubMed for indexing, and that’s when we realized we needed XML.
-So it was really good timing when we found Scholastica and realized it could help us with both of those things.”
+At the same time, we were getting our PubMed Central indexing application ready to submit to be searchable in PubMed, and that’s when we realized we needed XML.
+So it was really good timing when we found Scholastica and realized it could help us with all of those things.”

-Since transitioning to using Scholastica software, Corser and Wisniewski say SMRJ has been able to improve its peer review workflows.
-“From what we’ve seen so far, the same kind of streamlining we’re seeing on our end seems to be happening for the authors in terms of peer review.
-We have had a small group for this current issue submit through Scholastica and everything has been great.
+Since transitioning to Scholastica software, Corser and Wisniewski say SMRJ’s peer review workflow has improved.
+“From what we’ve seen, the same kind of streamlining we’re seeing on our end seems to be happening for the authors in terms of peer review — everything has been great.
 It’s been especially helpful to have a way to have conversations back and forth within Scholastica with authors,” said Wisniewski.

-Corser and Wisniewski said Scholastica’s publishing software and typesetting service are also helping them to improve SMRJ’s reader experience and indexing potential.
+Corser and Wisniewski said Scholastica’s publishing software and production service are also helping them to improve SMRJ’s reader experience and indexing.

-“With Scholastica’s formatting, articles are looking fancier and they are more interactive for readers than before.
-You can click on citations and they pull up the reference, you have nicer graphics, and the journal looks more polished overall,” said Corser.
+Since moving to Scholastica, SMRJ has been admitted to PubMed Central and PubMed search, and the journal now uses Scholastica’s PMC integration to automate its full-text XML article deposits.
+“XML formatting is pretty much required for PMC, and that’s one thing that we weren’t going to be able to do ourselves,” Said Corser.
+“With Scholastica’s formatting, articles are also looking fancier, and they are more interactive for readers than before.
+You can click on citations, and they pull up the reference, you have nicer graphics, and the journal looks more polished overall.”

-As the journal pursues PubMed indexing, the editors hope to keep attracting new readers and quality submissions.
+SMRJ’s editors hope to keep attracting new readers and more quality submissions as the journal grows.
 “We’re mostly looking for original contributions and quality improvement and patient safety projects.
-We’re now looking to continue getting more diverse article types and content,” said Wisniewski.
+We aim to continue getting more diverse article types and content,” said Wisniewski.